billk-FM/HEC-Commander/RAS-Commander/Atlas_14_Variance/README.md

 ## Requirements

+- GeoJSON with watershed boundaries for analysis
+    - GeoJSON should have a "name" attribute column containing your watershed name (if report figures are desired)
+    - Polygons should be single part, not multipart polygons
+    - NOAA ASC grids are in EPSG 6479, convert all input GeoJSONS to this projection before processing with script
 - Tested with Python 3.11 using Anaconda and VS Code
 - Auto Installed Libraries: pandas, numpy, matplotlib, geopandas, rasterio, requests, beautifulsoup4, tqdm, IPython